evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 ### Sound system

-One type of sound system is available for the BYD Atto 3.
+The BYD Atto 3 comes equipped with one sound system option:

-- With the Dirac, you get eight speakers with a max system output of  watts.
+- **Dirac**: This system features eight speakers and delivers a maximum output of  watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.

 ## Lights